radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 end
 ```

-The `projects` method used here refers to the relation used by this repository.
+The `projects` method used here refers to the relation used by this repository
+and is made available to the instance methods of this class by the `root` call
+at the top of this class.

-It calls the `all` method on that relation and then `map_with` to use the
+The `all` method inside this repository class calls the `all` method on the
+`projects` relation and then `map_with` to use the `ProjectMapper` class to
-`ProjectMapper` class to turn results returned by `projects.all` into `Project`
+turn results returned by `projects.all` into `Project` instances.
+But the
-instances.
-But the `ProjectRelation` class doesn't have this `all` method
+`ProjectRelation` class doesn't have this `all` method defined.
+If we try to
-defined.
-If we try to call `repo.all` now, it will fail:
+call `repo.all` now, it will fail:

 ```ruby
 repo = ProjectRepository.new(ROM.env)